 SECTION 4: THE PERSON AND WORK OF THE HOLY SPIRIT

 We believe God and the Holy Spirit is a person who restrains evil in the world and convicts men of sin.
 He also regenerates those who receive Christ as their Savior, baptizes them into the Church, the Body of Christ, indwells them permanently, seals them unto the day of redemption, bestows spiritual gifts on each one, and fills those yielded to Him (John 16:7-11; John 3:8; I Corinthians 12:4-11, 13; John 14:16-17; Ephesians 4:30, 5:18).

 We believe God answers prayer for the sick and is able to heal in accordance with His will (I John 5:14-15; James 5:15-16).
-Some gifts of the Holy Spirit, however, such as speaking in tongues and the gift of miraculous healing, were given to certain individuals as authenticating signs to the early church and not as perpetuating gifts or final evidence of God's presence in a believer's life (I Corinthians 14:22-24; Hebrews 2:4).
+All the gifts of the Holy Spirit are available to the church today.

 SECTION 5: ANGELS, FALLEN AND UNFALLEN